Part I

 Nietzsche named one common distortion ressentiment: bitter, impotent rage that masquerades as moral superiority.
 It is will to power turned inward, often transmuted into blame—an inversion where the inability to act is rebranded as a moral choice not to act.

-On this path, we name a related loop the Victimhood Vortex: a self-perpetuating Power-Under strategy where pain becomes identity and agency is traded for leverage.
+On this path, we name a related loop the Victimhood Vortex: a self-perpetuating Power-Under strategy where victimhood becomes a role, posture, or identity structure and agency is traded for leverage.

 It is distinct from dorsal vagal freeze—a biological shutdown that calls for safety, not confrontation.

-Left unchecked, it can turn tenderness into coercion: unexamined hurt starts setting the rules of the room, and others begin tiptoeing around it.
+Left unchecked, it can turn tenderness into coercion: unexamined hurt, rewarded fragility, or performed helplessness starts setting the rules of the room, and others begin tiptoeing around it.

 Denied power tends to simmer beneath the surface, leaking as blame and resentment until it erupts, hurting us and others without resolution.